sheldonhull/sheldonhull.hugo/content/notes/development/powershell/_index.md

 - This is the standard `foreach` loop.
 - It is the easiest to use and understand for someone new to PowerShell, but highly recommend that it is used in exceptions and try to stick with `ForEach-Object` as your default for idiomatic PowerShell if you are learning.
-- Standard break, continue, return behavior is a bit easier to understand.
+- Standard break, continue, return behavior is easier to understand.

 ### foreach loop